Aanthord/GuardianWrap/README.md

 ## Project Components and Progress

-1. **Stack Canary Monitoring**
+### Stack Canary Monitoring

 - **Objective:** Detect memory corruption incidents like buffer overflows.
 - **Progress:** 70% complete.
 Basic structure implemented, pending final testing and integration.

-2. **Secure Logging System**
+### Secure Logging System

 - **Objective:** Securely log application activities, incorporating BLAKE3 hashing.
 - **Progress:** 80% complete.
 Implementation in place, pending optimizations and enhancements.

-3. **Dynamic Response Mechanisms**
+### Dynamic Response Mechanisms

 - **Objective:** Automate responses to monitoring alerts for robust incident handling.
 - **Progress:** 75% complete.
 Actions defined and partially implemented, awaiting full integration.

-4. **Utility Functions**
+### Utility Functions

 - **Objective:** Provide essential utility functions for the project, such as signal handling.
 - **Progress:** 90% complete.
 Core utilities implemented, with room for additional features.

-5. **Integration and System Testing**
+### Integration and System Testing

 - **Objective:** Ensure cohesive operation of all components under various scenarios.
 - **Progress:** 50% complete.
 Initial integration done, comprehensive testing required.

-6. **Documentation and User Guides**
-   - **Objective:** Offer detailed setup, configuration, and operational guidance.
-   - **Progress:** 40% complete.
-Basic documentation available, extensive guides needed.

 ## Documentation and User Guides

 This section offers detailed setup, configuration, and operational guidance to effectively utilize the Guardian Wrapper Project.
-It encompasses explanations of individual components, including the Go orchestration layer, which plays a crucial role in monitoring, logging, and dynamically responding to system calls.
+It encompasses explanations of individual components, including the Go orchestration layer, Rust integration for system monitoring, and the eBPF exec logger.

 ### Go Orchestration Layer Detailed Guide

 The Go orchestration layer serves as the central component for managing eBPF program interactions, WebSocket communications for real-time event streaming, and signal handling for graceful shutdowns.
-Below is an in-depth overview of its implementation:
+Below is an in-depth overview of its implementation.

-- **Import Dependencies**
-  - Standard Libraries: Utilized for basic I/O, logging, HTTP server management, and OS-level operations.
-  - Third-party Libraries: mux for HTTP routing, websocket for WebSocket management, and bcc for eBPF interactions.
-- **eBPF Program Loading and Attachment**
-  - Function: loadEBPFProgram reads the eBPF program source, compiles it, and attaches it to the execve system call tracepoint.
-  - Error Handling: Critical errors during eBPF operations result in immediate termination to prevent insecure states.
-- **WebSocket Event Streaming Handler**
-  - Function: eventWebSocket upgrades HTTP connections to WebSocket and streams eBPF event data to connected clients.
-  - Concurrency: Utilizes goroutines to handle multiple WebSocket connections and event streams concurrently.
-- **Alert Handling Over WebSocket**
-  - Function: alertWebSocket listens on a channel for alerts and forwards them over WebSocket connections to clients, enabling real-time security notifications.
-- **Signal Handling for Graceful Shutdown**
-  - Implements signal listening for os.Interrupt and syscall.SIGTERM to gracefully terminate the server and cleanup resources.

-- **Main Function Workflow**
-  - **eBPF Program Initialization:** Loads and attaches the eBPF program at startup.
-  - **HTTP Server Setup:** Configures routes and starts the HTTP server for client interactions.
-  - **Graceful Shutdown Handling:** Waits for termination signals to cleanly exit the application.
+### Rust Integration for System Monitoring

+The `main.rs` file in the GuardianWrap project plays a crucial role in monitoring system events, particularly focusing on `execve` and file operation events, through the integration of Rust with eBPF.
+This section provides a comprehensive look at its implementation and functionality.

+### eBPF Exec Logger Documentation

+This documentation outlines the `exec_logger.c` script, part of the GuardianWrap project, designed to log exec operations performed by processes on a Linux system using eBPF (Extended Berkeley Packet Filter).

-### Getting Started
+## Getting Started

-#### Prerequisites
+### Prerequisites

 - Linux operating system
 - GCC compiler
 - BLAKE3 library

-#### Installation
+### Installation

 ```bash
 # Clone the repository
 git clone <repository_url>